Thorstensen/Code-Examples/02 - Transactions in MassTransit/README.md

 ## Transactions in MassTransit
-A demo showing how to use the TransactionBusControl In MassTransit with RabbitMQ
+A demo showing how to use the TransactionalEnlistmentBus in MassTransit with RabbitMQ

 ### How do I run this demo?
 It doesnt make sense to run this demo in a docker container, so you'll need to have